Kotlin/dataframe/plugins/gradle/codegen/README.md

 }
 ```
 In this case output path will depend on your directory structure.
 For project with package `org.example` path will be `src/main/kotlin/org/example/dataframe/GeneratedSecurities.kt
 `.
-Note than name of the Kotlin file is derived from the name of the data file with prefix `Generated` and package is derived from directory structure with child directory `dataframe`.
-Name of the **data schema** itself is `Securities`.
+Note that name of the Kotlin file is derived from the name of the data file with the prefix `Generated` and the package is derived from the directory structure with child directory `dataframe`.
+The name of the **data schema** itself is `Securities`.
 You could specify it explicitly:
 ```kotlin
 schema {
     // output: src/main/kotlin/org/example/dataframe/GeneratedMyName.kt